The Stephen K. Tompsett Student Award for Excellence in Math, Science or Technology

 Our program is for undergraduate study only.
 Awards are conditional upon the enrollment of the winner in a four year accredited university or college.
 Awards are in the form of certificates and award checks will be paid directly to the winner.
 The award money may be used for any purpose by the winner.

-In the application and on all correspondence relating to a student who has applied for a consideration for the Stephen K. Tompsett Student Award, the full name, address and telephone number of the student must be included.
+In the application and on all correspondence relating to a student who has applied for a consideration for the Stephen K. Tompsett Student Award, the student’s full name and address must be included.

 Each applicant is to submit the following: